bkdegroe/BIS15W2021_bdegroen/lab8/lab8_hw.md

 ```

 2. Are these data "tidy" per the definitions of the tidyverse?
 How do you know?
 Are they in wide or long format?

-(1) each variable has its own column
+(1) Each variable has its own column.
 Yes(?)

-(2) each observation has its own row
+(2) Each observation has its own row.
 No, because each observation is grouped by BeachId

-(3) each value has its own cell
+(3) Each value has its own cell.
 Yes.

 They are in wide format.

+Professor's answer:
+The data appear to be tidy.
+Each variable has its own column, each observation has its own row, and each cell has its own value.
+Because the sites are repeated based on their observation date, the data are in long format.

 3. We are only interested in the variables site, date, and enterococci_cfu_100ml.
 Make a new object focused on these variables only.
 Name the object `sydneybeaches_long`